Tutorial: Azure Active Directory integration with SAP HANA

-To configure the integration of SAP HANA into Azure AD, add SAP HANA from the gallery to your list of managed SaaS apps.
+To configure the integration of SAP HANA into Azure AD, you need to add SAP HANA from the gallery to your list of managed SaaS apps.

-To add SAP HANA from the gallery, take the following steps:
+To add SAP HANA from the gallery, perform the following steps:

-In the search box, type SAP HANA.
-Then select SAP HANA from the results panel.
-Finally, select the Add button to add the application.
+In the search box, type SAP HANA, select SAP HANA from result panel then click Add button to add the application.

 Configure and test Azure AD single sign-on

-To configure and test Azure AD single sign-on with SAP HANA, complete the following building blocks:
+To configure and test Azure AD single sign-on with SAP HANA, you need to complete the following building blocks:

 Configure Azure AD single sign-on

-To configure Azure AD single sign-on with SAP HANA, take the following steps:
+To configure Azure AD single sign-on with SAP HANA, perform the following steps:

 In the Azure portal, on the SAP HANA application integration page, select Single sign-on.

 a.
-In the Identifier box, type the following:
+In the Identifier text box, type the following:

-These values aren't real.
-Update these values with the actual Identifier and reply URL.
-Contact the SAP HANA client support team to get these values.
+These values are not real.
+Update these values with the actual Identifier and Reply URL.
+Contact SAP HANA Client support team to get these values.
 You can also refer to the patterns shown in the Basic SAML Configuration section in the Azure portal.